 Even sandpaper as high as a 220-grit will work great for sanding dried drywall joint compound.

-sandpaper under 100-grit should be avoided on drywall mud.
+Sandpaper under 100-grit should be avoided on drywall mud.
 You may damage your fine taping job with coarse grit sandpaper, leaving streaks, lines, and divots in the taping mud.

 When shopping for the right sandpaper, you’re likely to run into garnet paper, silicon carbide, and aluminum oxide.